CHEERLEADER CONSTITUTION - FINAL

-1. Failing grades for no more than one six-weeks.
+- Failing grades for no more than 1 six weeks

-2. No more than one U in citizenship (three N’s are equivalent to one U).
+- No more than 1 U in citizenship (3 N’s are equivalent to 1 U)

-4. No more than one suspension or placement in ADC.
+- No more than 1 suspension or placement in ADC

-6. An incoming 9th-grade student who is currently at the middle school on a transfer shall select one high school tryout for participation in cheerleading, either the home zoned campus or the high school for which they seek a transfer.
+- An incoming 9th grade student who is currently at the middle school on a transfer shall select one high school tryout for participation in cheerleading, either the home zoned campus or the high school for which they seek a transfer.

-7. A high school student (current 9th grade and above) may only try out at the school for which they are enrolled and have submitted the corresponding tryout packet.
+- A high school student, current 9th and above, may only tryout at the school for which they are enrolled and have submitted the corresponding tryout packet.

 C. Parents must be fully aware of the time commitment and expense of cheerleading and willing to meet all financial obligations; including fundraisers.